rahulpoluri/Idea1/problem_description.md

-## Name: Liberal Shaadi

-### Name Ideas

-**Inclusive and Meaningful:**
-1. TrueMatch **
-2. CrossCultural Love
-3. LiberalLove **
-4. EqualMatch
-5. Togetherness Now

-**Rooted in Indian Culture:**
-6. Vivaha Connect (*Vivaha* means marriage in Sanskrit)
-7. Dil Se Match (*Dil Se* means “from the heart”)
-8. Anokha Bandhan (*Unique bond* in Hindi)
-9. Sajna Saathi (*Beloved companion* in Hindi)
-10. Bandhan and Beyond **

-**Modern and Sophisticated:**
-11. Elite MatchPoint
-12. Affinity Alliance
-13. Ever After Match
-14. Harmonize Love
-15. Unity Matchmaking

-**Playful and Trendy:**
-16. HeartBridge
-17. SoulCrush
-18. Meetable **
-19. InSync
-20. LuvBridge **

----

 ## Target Audience

-The platform is designed for young professionals in India and the European Union who seek meaningful, long-term relationships.
+The platform is designed for matured and stable individuals in European Union (initially in Germany) who seek meaningful, long-term relationships.
 These individuals often face challenges in meeting like-minded partners due to cultural, societal, or logistical barriers.

 ---